BBQ Chicken In A Foil Bag.

 Meep!
 Meep!

 My brother and I had very few toys or games.
 I remember we were given money from my grandmother to buy a Coleco Stanley Cup Power Play tabletop hockey game.
-It was so cool, it had an over the center puck dropper, score tower and pop-up goal lights.
-There was even a small replica Stanley Cup.
+It was so cool, it had an over the center puck dropper, score tower, pop-up goal lights and there was even a small replica Stanley Cup.
 We played that game for hours upon hours on our bedroom floor and needless to say I was always the blue and white Toronto team.
 I must have had a bit of a bad temper back then because I smashed the game and broke it with my hockey stick during an argument with my brother.
 We had been arguing over the score during one of our games.

-We also used our imagination a lot pretending we were bus or truck drivers while sitting at the end of our beds.
-Our rounded footboards would act as our steering wheels while we shifted our imaginary gear shifts.
-I picked up and dropped off hundreds of imaginary passengers while driving my imaginary bus inside our bedroom.
+I also used my imagination a lot pretending I was a bus or truck driver while sitting at the end of my bed.
+The rounded footboard would act as my steering wheels while I shifted my imaginary gear shift.
+I picked up and dropped off hundreds of imaginary passengers while driving my imaginary bus inside my bedroom.

-For the most part, my only outdoor activity other than riding my bike was playing road or ice hockey.
-My shins would always get banged up and bruised.
-For protection I remember having to resort to taping strips of orange plastic Hot Wheels track to my skinny legs because my mother could not afford to buy me real shin pads.
+For the most part my only outdoor activity other than riding my bike was playing road or ice hockey and my shins would always get banged up and bruised.
+For protection I remember having to resort to taping strips of the orange plastic Hot Wheels track to my skinny legs because my mother could not afford to buy me real shin pads.
 I had also been given my first pair of hand me down skates.
-They were too tight and killed my feet, but I didn't care.
-I still spent many hours every winter playing ice hockey up at Ranee Field.
+They were way too tight and killed my feet, but I didn't care.
+I still spent hours upon hours every winter playing ice hockey up at Ranee Field.

-I never played road hockey in the summer, but during the fall, winter and spring months I was always outside playing road hockey.
+I never played any road hockey in the summer, but during the fall, winter and spring months I was always outside playing road hockey.
 There were always enough friends around who also loved playing.
-I made up teams, a schedule and I kept stats and handed out homemade awards.
-The awards were nothing but a puck screwed onto a wooden base I had made at school in the woodshop.
+Every season I made up teams, a schedule, kept stats and handed out homemade awards.
+The awards were nothing but a puck screwed onto a wooden base that I had made at school in the woodshop.
 I used the Dymo self-adhesive gold plastic labels for the names and dates.
-Looking back during my first five years living on Flemington Rd, there is no doubt playing road hockey occupied most of my free time.
+Looking back during my first five years while living on Flemington Rd, there is no doubt playing road hockey occupied most of my free time.

 It would also be at least two years before we had a television.
 My mother was in no hurry for us to have a TV.
 She would always tell my brother and me there was never anything good to watch on television.
 How she knew this I still have no idea since we had no TV.
-To her television was nothing but a supreme time waster.
-We should be doing more productive things with our free time she always told us.
+To her television was nothing but a supreme time waster and we should be doing more productive things with our free time she always told us.

 Our first television was given to us by my nanna and poppy who were my grandparents on my father’s side.
 I vaguely remember it was them who brought us down the big black & white console television from their home in Aurora.
 They had just gotten a new coloured television and after hearing that we had no TV they decided to give us their old one.